-Arch has been tracking carbon emissions from its subsidiary operations for more than 10 years.
-The company tracks Scope 1 and 2 emissions - including power purchases, materials usage, fuel utilization, and anthropogenic sources - across its operational fleet to calculate the direct or, in the case of purchased power, indirect functional emissions generated in the mining and transferring of resources.
-While acquisitions and divestitures, as well as other factors, have caused significant swings in emissions levels on a year-to-year basis, the company's combined Scope 1 and Scope 2 emissions have declined by 56 percent since 2013 and are expected to fall further as production levels at its subsidiary thermal operations continue to decline over time.
-Arch flexed up its thermal coal production in 2021, as compared to 2020, in response to heightened customer needs in the face of high natural gas prices and a rapidly recovering U.S. economy, and expects to do so again in 2022.
-However, the company remains sharply focused on the responsible and systematic wind-down of its thermal assets, in keeping with the ongoing, structural shift away from thermal coal as a fuel source by its power generation customers.
+Arch has been tracking carbon emissions from its subsidiary operations for many years.
+The company tracks Scope 1 and 2 emissions-including power purchases, materials usage, fuel utilization, and anthropogenic sources-across its operational fleet to calculate the direct or, in the case of purchased power, indirect functional emissions generated in the mining and transferring of resources.
+While acquisitions and divestitures, as well as other factors, have caused significant swings in emissions levels on a year-to-year basis, the company's combined Scope 1 and Scope 2 emissions have declined by 47 percent since 2011 and are expected to fall further as production levels at its subsidiary thermal operations continue to decline over time.

-Arch acknowledges that climate change - and global preparations for a net zero future - represents a significant risk to our business, and has undertaken a significant strategic transition to mitigate that risk.
-Arch is now targeting a significant reduction in $CO_2e$ emissions, and plans to publish long-term reduction targets in the near future.
-These reductions will be achieved through reduced energy consumption and other emissions at our operations, facilitated by our ongoing strategic pivot.
+Arch acknowledges that climate change and global preparations for a net zero future represent a significant risk to our business, and has undertaken a significant strategic transition to mitigate that risk.
+Arch continues to evaluate its $CO_2$ e emissions, and plans to publish $CO_2$ e targets in the near future. $CO_2$ e emissions will be managed through reduced energy consumption and other emissions at our operations, facilitated by our ongoing strategic pivot.